botder/mtasa-bootloader/README.md

 | \*showMaps       | Display map resources in the GUI                   |
 | \*showRaceAddons | Display race addon resources in the GUI            |

+**NOTE:** The bootloader stores the list of enabled resources in the server's **settings.xml** file.
+It uses the key `@resources` and the value is a list of enabled resource names concatenated by a comma `,` character.

 ## Usage

-You open the bootloader configuration with the `/bootloader` command.
+You open the bootloader configuration window with the `/bootloader` command.
 You can easily bind this command to any key (example: `/bind f4 bootloader`).

 The configuration panel will receive the resource list in batches from the server (indicated by the loading spinner in the window title) to avoid hanging either the server or client.
 You can use the panel before the loading finishes.